CCMA-Enginyeria/CCMATTS/README.md

 //STOP CCMATTS SERVICE
 CCMATTS.offAudioURLChange(onURLChange);
 ````
-You will have config audio that can be readed from the HTML or doing it manually.
+You will have a config for each audio that can be readed from the HTML or doing it manually.
 Config consists of these parts:
 ````javascript
 {
     titleSection: "I am a text", //String with the section text of the audio (optional default="")